|Nutritional Guidelines (per serving)|

 Crack an egg into a small ramekin.
 Sprinkle the egg with salt and pepper lightly if desired.
 Pour the egg into the hollowed out arepa.
 Seal the opening with some of the reserved dough.

-Return the arepa to the hot oil and fry for 2-4 minutes more.
+Return the arepa to the hot oil and fry for 2 to 4 minutes more.
 Cook the arepa less if you like a runny egg and more if you prefer the egg to be more well done.
 Repeat with remaining arepas.

 Remove from heat, season with salt and pepper to taste, and serve warm.